Lionel Charbonnier: Poitiers and Sens

 He became general manager of his hometown club Stade Poitevin in 2002 shortly after retiring.
 He parted with them in 2004.
-In 2005, he became the manager of another French lower-league club, FC Sens, until leaving in 2007 for international management.
+In 2005, he became the manager of another French lower-league club, Sens, until leaving in 2007 for international management.

 Tahiti Under-20

-In 2007 became national coach of the Tahiti national football team's under-20 and under-17 sections.
+In 2007, he became national coach of the Tahiti national football team's under-20 and under-17 sections.
 Charbonnier led the under-20 team to victory in the Oceania Football Confederation's championship of that age bracket.
 In 2009, he led the Under-17 team to the final of the same competition, and also the Under-20 team to their first World Cup at any level, in Egypt.
-At the World Cup Tahiti finished bottom of their group without scoring a goal and being beaten by Spain, Nigeria and Venezuela.
+At the World Cup, Tahiti finished bottom of their group without scoring a goal and being beaten by Spain, Nigeria and Venezuela.

-At the end of the year Charbonnier was in conflict with Reynald Temarii, a Tahitian who is President of the Confederation.
+At the end of the year, Charbonnier was in conflict with Reynald Temarii, a Tahitian who is President of the Confederation.
 They agreed that Charbonnier would leave his post.

-In 2010, he signed a consulting contract with Eurosport and also got another managerial post, with Aceh United of the Liga Primer Indonesia.
+In 2010, he signed a consulting contract with Eurosport, and also got another managerial post, with Aceh United of the Liga Primer Indonesia.